GauriGNaik/express_example/README.md

 3. ###Feature Flags using global redis store

   We are using Redis store key-value to store a global feature flag.
 We have added a new feature - "aboutFeature.jade page" to test the functionality.
 Based on the feature flag value, we are toggling the new page availability.
   The value of the feature flag is toggled using redi-cli from 'false' to 'true'.
+If it is set to 'true' the new Page is displayed to users.

   ```
   127.0.0.1:6379> GET devOpsKey